qqtop/nimfdb/README.md

 Main functions work fine , some of the administration functions need more testing as the underlying python api is still in flux.
-Advanced management utilities need more testing .
+Advanced management utility functions steel need more testing .
 Connections via embedded or tcp work fine .

 The python driver lives here [firebird-driver](https://github.com/FirebirdSQL/python3-driver)